The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 Knape & Vogt

-Another shelving system.
-It has a very DIY look, almost like something you could piece together from stuff you find in the shelving aisle in Home Depot.
+Their garage storage systems have a very DIY look, almost like something you could piece together from stuff you find in the shelving aisle in Home Depot.

 Kobalt K-rail storage system